Bipolar Insomnia: The Connection Between Bipolar Disorder And Disturbed Sleep Habits

 What is bipolar disorder?

 Bipolar disorder is a mood disorder typically characterized by both manic and depressive episodes.
-These episodes may last for days, weeks, or months.
+According to the National Institute of Mental Health, bipolar disorder “causes unusual shifts in a person’s mood, energy, activity levels, and concentration”.
+Episodes of mania and depression may last for days, weeks, or months.
+There are three primary bipolar disorders: bipolar I, bipolar II, and cyclothymia.

 Bipolar disorder is considered to be relatively common—about 2.8% of adults in the United States are thought to live with this mental illness each year.
 Bipolar disorder often presents during early adulthood, but symptoms can also appear earlier or later in life.

-While the exact causes of this disorder are not currently known, it is theorized that environment, genetics, and an altered brain structure may all play a part.
+While the exact causes of this mental health condition are not currently known, it is theorized that environment, genetics, and an altered brain structure may all play a part.

 The treatment for bipolar disorder is often lifelong, as the condition is not usually something that can be "cured".
 Treatment often involves medication and psychotherapy.
 Common forms of medication for bipolar disorder are mood stabilizers, antipsychotics, and antidepressants.
 An individual’s medication regimen will typically depend on the type of bipolar disorder they’re experiencing, their medical history, and a variety of other factors.
 Never start or stop any form of medication unless under the guidance of a licensed medical professional.